-With an electric mixer it should only take a few minutes unless you modify the recipe to have different ratio of wet to dry or the water isn’t hot enough to dissolve the other ingredients.
+With an electric mixer, it should only take a few minutes unless you modify the recipe to have a different ratio of wet to dry or the water isn’t hot enough to dissolve the other ingredients.

 What is Dalgona coffee?
 Where did Dalgona coffee come from?